 We did run into trouble a few times when we read him a story that he already knows: Peter Pan in Spanish was a hard sell the first time.
 There were occasional groans from Oscar when we started reading a new book as soon as he realized it wasn’t in English, but they never continued for very long.

 Now we have entered a new phase, one that will hopefully usher in a new era of ease with Spanish.

-One of Oscar’s favourite television programmes is ‘Charlie and Lola’, a series available in book form and on DVD.
+One of Oscar’s favorite television programs is ‘Charlie and Lola’, a series available in book form and on DVD.
 It’s quite cute and we indulge him by letting him more often than we should.

 That indulgence went up a notch when he started asking for the Spanish version ‘Juan y Tolola’.
 At first, he seemed appalled at seeing his familiar friends speaking in that other language; we were shocked when he asked for it specifically.
 It felt like a leap forward.